Hoddle Street massacre: McKean Street and arrest

 Knight continued on into Fitzroy North and headed down McKean Street in an attempt to reach his ex-girlfriend's house.
 It was now 22:13 and Knight was spotted by two police officers, Constable John Delahunty and Constable Ralph Lockman, who gave chase in their police car.
 As they bore down on him, Knight ducked into a lane-way, turned around and fired his last ten rounds at the police car as it stopped in the middle of the road facing the lane-way.
 Delahunty, who was driving the police car, received minor shrapnel wounds to the face and left hand as he and Lockman tumbled out of the car with their revolvers drawn.
 The police car's headlights were on high beam facing the entrance to the laneway, which was also lit up by a nearby street light.
 As Delahunty and Lockman took up positions behind their police car and called upon Knight to surrender, Knight squatted down beside a low brick wall and searched his pockets vainly for his "suicide" bullet.
 When he realised that he had lost it he leaned out into the headlight beams and dropped the empty M14 on the ground.
 He then slowly stood up with his hands in the air.

 When he was fully upright, Delahunty stepped out from behind the rear of the police car and fired a shot at him.
 Knight was not hit but he ducked back down behind the low brick wall.
 As Delahunty and Lockman again called on him to surrender he yelled back "Don't shoot!
 I'm coming out!"
 He again rose up with his hands in the air before walking out onto the street where he was arrested by Delahunty and Lockman.
 Numerous other police officers arrived at the arrest scene, and after a short, initially violent, interrogation (by officers wanting to know where his accomplices were), Knight was driven in an unmarked police car to the St Kilda Road Police Complex by Detective Senior Constable Richard McIntosh, Detective Senior Constable Kim Cox and Constable Robert Kovacs.
 At the St Kilda Road Police Complex Knight was interrogated extensively by McIntosh and Cox, briefly by the then head of the Homicide Squad, Detective Chief Inspector Brendon Cole, then extensively by Homicide Squad detectives Detective Senior Sergeant Brian McCarthy and Detective Senior Constable Graham Kent.
-Knight also took part in a night-time crime re-enactment and a daytime crime re-enactment, both of which were videoed, and he was interrogated until he was eventually charged with the murder of John Muscat at 12.20pm on Monday 10 August 1987.
+Knight also took part in a night-time crime re-enactment and a daytime crime re-enactment, both of which were videoed, and he was interrogated until he was eventually charged with the murder of John Muscat.